devcurmudgeon/ybd/readme.md

 - $2 specifies the architecture you're building/deploying for.

-note that all of the current baserock definitions are for native builds, no cross-compile. so if you're on a typical laptop it may be that your only option for $2 is `x86_64`
+note that all of the current baserock definitions are for native builds, no cross-compile. so if you're on a PC/Mac it may be that your only option for $2 is x86_64

 Some examples to try: